bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/jetljextracttransfor7162.markdown

 bent spoons!
-But, if you\'ve ever tried convincing an *academic Marxist* that, yes [\"communism has been tried\"](https://www.quora.com/Why-do-communists-insist-that-real-communism-has-never-been-tried?share=1), or a UFO-olgist that funny lights in the sky are almost certainly not aliens, or a 9-11 *troofer* that the twin towers were *absolutely not brought down by controlled demolition*, then you have a pretty good idea what it\'s like getting IT departments to buy into unsanctioned
+But, if you\'ve ever tried convincing an *academic Marxist* that, yes [\"communism has been tried\"](https://www.quora.com/Why-do-communists-insist-that-real-communism-has-never-been-tried?share=1), or a *ufologist* that funny lights in the sky are almost certainly not aliens, or a 9-11 *troofer* that the twin towers were *absolutely not brought down by controlled demolition*, then you have a pretty good idea what it\'s like getting IT departments to buy into unsanctioned